 His cat is not impressed by any of this.

-After a woefully misguided foray into graduate studies of international affairs and the former Soviet Union, Brent began his transformation into a technology geek in the mid 1990's.
+After a woefully misguided foray into graduate studies of international affairs and the former Soviet Union, Brent began his transformation into a technology geek in the mid 1990s.
 His introduction into the world of federated security and SAML began at Georgetown as one of the first deployers of the early Shibboleth alpha code for the project's original campus library pilot in 2002.
 He formally joined the Shibboleth team in early 2006 as a Java developer and contributed substantially to the development of version 2.x of OpenSAML Java, as well as the Identity Provider.

-With over 20 years of experience developing operating system and file system software, Rod started as a contributor to, and then developer for, the Shibboleth project in 2005.
-Initially Rod concentrated on Discovery, maintaining and developing the Central Discovery Service and authoring the Embedded Discovery Service.
-He continues this work but also and mostly acts as a Java programmer for OpenSAML and IdP projects.
-Additionally Rod also writes and supports the windows installers.
-Rod lives in Scotland and runs a small independent consultancy company specialising in software architecture and development of file system & other security systems.
-In addition to Shibboleth development, Rod is also a contributor to OpenAFS.
+Rod has over 20 years' experience developing operating system and file system software.
+He started contributing to the Shibboleth project in 2005, maintaining and developing the Central Discovery Service and authoring the Embedded Discovery Service.
+He continues this work, but now mostly acts as a Java programmer for OpenSAML and IdP projects as well as writing the windows installers.

+Tom has degrees in Physics, the Integrated Science Program, and Information Technology from Northwestern University and believes that privacy preserving identity infrastructures are critical to a free and open Internet.
 His information technology experience in education began under the guidance of his father, an educator and consultant to school districts near Chicago.
 This background enabled Tom to work independently to help pay for college, followed by working in grades kindergarten through higher education since before Mosaic.
 He has developed and managed networks and software interesting to science and education communities.
-Tom has degrees in Physics, the Integrated Science Program, and Information Technology from Northwestern University.